People Complaining Of A Foul Smell Were Stunned To Discover What Was Going On Inside This Apartment

 The owner of the building and a few other suspects have been arrested in regards to the tortoise situation.
 Although authorities are unclear as to what their specific roles may have been, they are definitely guilty of housing the tortoises and aiding in the black market trade of them.

-According to National Geographic, “taking radiated tortoises from the forests is illegal in Madagascar, and a treaty signed by 182 countries and the European Union bans commercial trade of the species.”
-Unfortunately, this doesn’t deter some dishonest people from trapping the animals and using them for illegal profit.
+National Geographic states that “in Madagascar, taking radiated tortoises from the forests is illegal, and a treaty among 182 countries along with the European Union bans commercial trade of the species.”
+Sadly, some unscrupulous people are not deterred by this and continue to trap the animals for illegal profit.

-If you ever see an exotic animal that just doesn’t look like it belongs, report it to the authorities.
-It is extremely difficult to obtain exotic animal licenses in North America and Europe, so reporting these incidents will only aid in stopping the illegal trade of exotic and endangered animals.
+When you see an exotic animal that simply does not fit, (for example, in a park or in the wild), please notify the authorities.
+It is very difficult to get exotic animal licenses in North America and Europe, and they will appreciate the information, as well.
+Reporting these types of situations will assist in putting an end to the illegal trade of exotic and/or endangered animals.

-We applaud Soary and her team for giving the rescued tortoises a second chance at life, and we hope to not see another heartbreaking story like this one any time soon.
+We applaud Soary and her team for providing these rescued tortoises with a second chance of life.
+We certainly hope to not be reading another sad story like this anytime soon.